 Working with our hands to create items needed for life has long been an integral aspect of the general education of the human being.
 Although disappearing from the modern western world, mastering traditional handcrafts is still recognised as a significant aspect of human development in many cultures.
 Historically, craftwork has arisen out of necessity, however it is clear when we observe hand crafted items that aesthetic sensibility is also of significance for the craftsman.
 This important meeting of beauty and function is what lies at the heart of the handwork program in a Steiner school.
-Over the full span of their schooling the students, through the Hand Work curriculum, develop their aesthetic sense working with colour, design and form, learn how to respond practically to natural materials and develop a wide variety of manual skills.
+Over the full span of their schooling the students, through the Design Technology curriculum, develop their aesthetic sense working with colour, design and form, learn how to respond practically to natural materials and develop a wide variety of manual skills.
 Rudolf Steiner, when speaking of handwork in the school curriculum, indicated that the purpose was not to train weavers, potters, etc., but rather for the student, by practicing such work, to be able to stand securely on leaving school, with a basic confidence for managing the practical affairs of life.
 The craft lessons require students to sustain their effort and interest in a project over an extended period of time; they must find the will to see the process through to its completion.
 The development of this kind of perseverance has obvious application in and benefit for all other areas of school work and life.

 “Each language penetrates us differently and reveals human nature in a different way, which is why we must complement the effect of the mother tongue with other languages.”

 The study of a foreign language cultivates the experience of speech sound, rhythms and intonation that are different from English.
 By giving the children the experience of another language, they have the opportunity to experience the world from a different cultural perspective and the ‘universal human’ element is cultivated.
 German is the second language taught at Samford Valley Steiner School.

 Eurythmy is a genuinely new movement art that was initiated by Rudolf Steiner just one hundred years ago.
 It encompasses many dance movement skills, but it isn’t just dance.
 The arm gestures express the qualities and character of all the different sounds in speech, or of the different elements of music: pitch, melody, rhythm, major, minor.
 However, the language or music is silent: transformed instead into movement.
 Movement, speech and music are three core expressions of human culture, (of all that lifts us beyond our simply animal nature) that have profound educational and healing propensities.
 So, from the earliest days of the first Steiner School eurythmy was included in the curriculum as an essential medium for supporting and fostering the healthy physical, social, artistic development of the children both as individuals and as class communities.